hanwenzhang123/fullstack-note/04-note/README.md

 - Classes often represent broad categories, like Car or Dog that share attributes.

 #### 4 Pillars in OOP: Encapsulation, Abstraction, Inheritance, Polymorphism
-- Encapsulation is the ability to hide variables within the class from outside access
+- Encapsulation is the ability to hide variables within the class from outside access (not effective outside of the class, not public exposed)
-- Abstraction shows only essential attributes and hides unnecessary information -> hiding the unnecessary details from the users
+- Abstraction shows only essential attributes and hides unnecessary detail information from the users (model something, further refine/generalize the concept)
-- Inheritance
--  reduces redundant code `class Teacher extends Person { constructor(subject, grade) { super(); this.subject = subject; this.grade = grade; } }`
+- Inheritance reduces redundant code `class Teacher extends Person { constructor(subject, grade) { super(); this.subject = subject; this.grade = grade; } }`
 - Polymorphism means a single action can be performed in many forms, get rid of if else and switch, use `element.render()`

 #### Benefits of OOP
 - Encapsulation: reduce complexity + increase reusibility
 - Abstraction: reduce complexity + isolate impacts of change
 - Inheritance: elimate redundant code
-- Polymorphism: refactor ugly switch case statement
+- Polymorphism: refactor if else, switch case statement

 #### Programming Languages (C, C++, Java)
 - compiler based